Lending into retirement

 - We will only use employed and self employed income where the term of the mortgage does not exceed the customers anticipated retirement age, or 70th birthday.

-- The maximum age at the end of the mortgage term is 75 years for all lending.
+- The maximum age at the end of the mortgage term is 75 years for all residential lending.

 - Future retirement income will need to be verified where the applicant is taking a mortgage term which extends beyond their anticipated retirement age or 70th birthday, whichever is the earliest